 How is government assisting the homeless?

 Western Cape Government

 The Western Cape Government’s Department of Social Development (DSD) would like to encourage the public to give responsibly.
-This entails donating money, food, clothes, toys, bedding, etc. to registered Non-Governmental Organisations (NGOs) who works specifically with the homeless people in our towns and cities.
-The DSD assist the homeless by fully or partially funding Non-Governmental Organisations that work directly to get people off the streets and to empower them with skills-training, uniting them back with their families and integrating them into their communities.
+This includes donating money, food, clothes, toys, bedding, etc. to registered Non-Governmental Organisations (NGOs) who works specifically with the homeless people in our towns and cities.
+The DSD assist the homeless by fully or partially funding Non-Governmental Organisations that work directly to get people off the streets and to empower them with skills-training, uniting them back with their families and integrating them into our communities.

 The Western Cape Government’s Department of Social Development’s Winter Readiness Programme prioritises the homeless by providing R47.6-million to 29 shelters, which provides 1 401 beds each day.

 The shelters render key social work services aimed at reunifying homeless adults with their families, with R16-million allocated to sustained family reunification services.
 The department is also working with NGO’s, to provide extra mattresses, food, and care packs to the poor.
 The Sustainable Livelihoods Programme funds a total of 75 targeted feeding sites across the province.
 Access to these sites is via the Department of Health, following an assessment by a registered social worker.